KyleW2/MountainCarML/README.md

 - [ ] Sarsa with different alpha and gamma values
 - [ ] Fix TD-Lambda
 - [ ] Implment Monte Carlo
+- [ ] Experiment with a larger state space (3 decimal places rather than 2)